Discrete Diffusion in Large Language and Multimodal Models: A Survey: Training Techniques

 \subsection{Complementary Masking Technique}

-In \cite{li2025lavida}, to ensure that all tokens participate in training, complementary masking constructs two complementary masked versions of each input sequence: $X_t$ and $X_t^C$.
-These versions have non-overlapping masked spans.
+To improve the utilization of the corpus, in \cite{li2025lavida}, to ensure that all tokens participate in training, complementary masking constructs two complementary masked versions of each input sequence: $X_t$ and $X_t^C$. $X_t$ and $X_t^C$ have non-overlapping masked spans.
 For example, consider the sentence:

 One masked variant might be:

 and its complement:

 This setup ensures that all tokens are eventually masked and optimized over the course of training.